understanding-the-connected-home/book/08 Personal data sphere.md

 So upon entering your home, or room (in shared living arrangements), or hotel room/rental apartment (in temporary/travel housing), it would make sense to communicate your prefences to the building so it can adapt accordingly.

-**We are surrounded by a sphere of personal data that moves through time and space with us, and might linger here and there.**
+**We are surrounded by a sphere of personal data that moves through time and space with us, and it might linger here and there.**

 **Currently, we don't have a universal mechanism to communicate our preferences to a building.** Of course, many home automation companies are working on just that, at varying degrees of standardization.